plone-ve/training/advanced-python/middlewares.rst

 Middlewares and apps are agnostic to each other, so we can plumb any WSGI app to our middleware, and our middleware to any WSGI app.
-Middleware can be chained, allowing our response or request to go through mulitple phases of processing.
+Middleware can be chained, allowing our response or request to go through multiple phases of processing.

 Here is for example how the Django web framework chains multiple middlewares